kaifang98/tq_22/Metaverse/README.md

 `to enable 3D virtual walk-throughs of buildings and sites`

 ##
-A social service agency hires Accenture to improve training and experiences for caseworkers.
+A social service agency hires A to improve training and experiences for caseworkers.

-What is one way Accenture can use Virtual Reality as a solution?
+What is one way A can use Virtual Reality as a solution?
 `Provide real-time documentation of workload and out-of-pocket expenditures.`

 ##